TolgaGolet/broker/README.md

 ## ⚙️ Configuration

-⚠️**The application supports multiple configuration profiles.
+➡️**The application supports multiple configuration profiles.
 It uses some default values.
 You can set the values for yourself before running the application:**

 ### Default Profile (`application.properties`)